techcaptain04/react-chat-app/README.md

 # Simple chat (with chat room)

 JavaScript chat app.
 Using React.js, Socket.io and Node.js.
 Layout using Material UI.
-No database, everything readonly.
+No database.

 ## Setup